dwyl/learn-html5/README.md

 framename - Opens the linked document in a named frame <br>
 </blockquote>

 That's pretty much all about links.
-Not that hard,right?
+Not that hard, right?